MrRustenLine/ReleaseRetention/README.md

 > For each **project**/**environment** combination, keep `n` **releases** that have most recently been deployed, where `n` is the number of releases to keep.
 > note: A **release** is considered to have "been deployed" if the release _has one or more_ **deployments**.

-Using your most comfortable languages, tools, and frameworks, implement the Release Retention rule.
-Your implementation should:
+The Release Retention rule must meet the following requirements:
 - Be reusable and testable
 - Have tests, as you would for production code
 - Not have a UI, CLI, or database